-Walking outside in the fresh air can also improve your well-being.
-One study found that people who took a walking trip in a wooded area had lowered production of stress hormones than when they remained in the city.
+Walking outside in the fresh air can also improve your well-being. found that people who took a walking trip in a wooded area had lowered production of stress hormones than when they remained in the city.

 You may not realize it, but not drinking enough water can make your anxiety symptoms worse.
 Dehydration can actually cause heart palpitations.
 This can lead to feelings of panic, which may trigger an anxiety attack.